Skip to main content

 Habitat: Red swamp crayfish live in a variety of permanent freshwater habitats.
 Crayfish are crustaceans that burrow deep into the substrate of their habitat and create large mounds of sand and soil called chimneys with a relatively large hole in the center.

-Diet: Crayfish feed heavily on snails, fish, amphibians, and plants.
+Diet: Omnivorous and feed opportunistically on snails, invertebrates, fish, amphibians and aquatic plants.

 Native Range: Mississippi river drainage and Gulf Coast.